SupawitAz/elastic-HA/README.md

 ```

 ## Get verification code from kibana command
+user and password for login
+user = elastic
+password = from command 'bin/elasticsearch-reset-password -u elastic'

 ## At dev tools , try to get all node info
 ```